Kong/docs.konghq.com/app/_src/mesh/features/rbac.md

 {% endnavtab %}
 {% endnavtabs %}

-With this configuration, only users in the `mesh-system:admin` group will have admin rights.

 ## Example roles

 Let's go through example roles in the organization that can be created using {{site.mesh_product_name}} RBAC.